-Having made the decision to study a massive open online course (MOOC) with the University of Derby we welcome you into our community.
+Having made the decision to study a short course with the University of Derby, we welcome you into our community.

-It’s important that you understand clearly what joining one of our massive open online course communities means for you.
-Although whilst studying a MOOC with University of Derby you are not a student of the University, we are committed to providing you a courteous and professional service.
-This statement will help you understand the spirit of the relationship between you, the University and other members of our learning community – your fellow learners and staff.
+It’s important that you understand clearly what joining one of our short course communities means for you.
+Although whilst studying a short course with the University of Derby, you are not an enrolled student of the University, we are committed to providing you a courteous and professional service.
+This statement will help you understand the spirit of the relationship between you, the University and other members of our learning community - your fellow learners and staff.

 In that sense this statement forms a Learning Agreement.
 The areas of support and responsibility detailed here are also areas that from our research our learners have told us are important for their success.

-As a University, we are committed to helping you make the most of your time studying the MOOC.
+As a university, we are committed to helping you make the most of your time studying the course.
 We want to challenge you intellectually, help you maximise your performance, enjoy your experience and achieve to your full academic potential.

-Studying a MOOC can be demanding but we appreciate most learners have a flexible approach.
+Studying a short course can be demanding but we appreciate most learners have a flexible approach.
 We know this flexibility is important to help you meet that challenge and succeed.

 Being a member of our community also gives you a number of responsibilities.
-These responsibilities are important in assisting you and other learners to get the most from your time in this MOOC.
+These responsibilities are important in assisting you and other learners to get the most from your time on the course.
 Taking these responsibilities seriously and acting upon them will help to provide the right kind of environment for you and others to study, learn and grow.

-Having joined the MOOC community you have accepted a number of responsibilities.
+Having joined the community, you have accepted a number of responsibilities.
 This list is not complete but is intended to highlight those responsibilities that we believe are of most benefit to you.
 This means we encourage you to:

-- Participate in the forum regularly and share information with your peers.
+- Participate in the forum regularly and share information with your peers if required

-- Seek and make use of the information and resources that are made available to support you during the MOOC and to help contribute to your success.
+- Seek and make use of the information and resources that are made available to support you during the course and to help contribute to your success

-- Study conscientiously and engage with the assessed work for your programme.
+- Study conscientiously and engage with the assessed work for your programme if required

 - Regularly log in to your programme discussion areas and respond in a timely manner to communications with your peers if this is required

 - If appropriate to your course, contribute as a member of our community and to its development as a learning environment, including: